brianegan/flutter_architecture_samples/app_spec.md

 # Application Specification

-We have created this short spec to help you create awesome and consistent todo apps.
-Make sure to not only read it but to understand it as well.
+We have created this short spec to help you create consistent todo apps.
+Consistency is key to form an "apples to apples" comparison between different approaches.

 ## Reference Application